 If there’s a chance that there’s been some miscommunication — perhaps your invoice was never received, or someone in your company unintentionally gave the impression that the due date wasn’t serious — then you mustn’t do anything rash.
 It could make things worse.

 You should certainly never respond in kind to unreasonable behavior, because your other clients may end up hearing about your actions.
-Even if you ultimately have to stop working with a client, you can end the relationship calmly and fairly.
+Even if you ultimately have to stop working with a client, you can end the relationship calmly and fairly without being rude.

 There’s a chance (however minimal) that a negligent client will eventually shape up and need help again, and there’s no sense in burning bridges.
 It can be hard to consistently source work as a freelancer, after all, so be a consummate professional at all times.

 As noted earlier, you can reach out in whichever way you prefer, but the most common approach is to use email.
 It’s convenient, effective, and makes it easy to save time through using and adapting templates — and if it doesn’t work, you can try something else.